 Passing data to your hookables

-One of the most powerful aspects of hooks & hookables is an ability to pass their data down to the children.
-We can have two sources of the context data:
+One of the most powerful aspects of hooks & hookables is the ability to pass data down to children elements.
+We can have two sources of context data:

 • Hook-level defined data